 This Safe Return to School Plan will be reviewed and updated as required throughout the school year and necessary changes will be discussed at regularly scheduled monthly board meetings.
-These meetings are open to the public and participants will have the opportunity to provide comments during the Hearing of Visitors.
+These meetings are open to the public and participants can provide comments during the Hearing of Visitors.

-TSD’s goal is to safely provide in person instruction throughout the school year.
-At the present time, all COVID-19 health emergencies have been lifted at the local, state, and federal levels.
-Should those emergency conditions be re-instated the following procedures and guidance provided by the Centers for Disease Control (CDC) and from the Colorado Department of Public Health & Environment (CDPHE) for schools related to mask use, quarantine requirements, COVID testing, and vaccinations will be considered for re-adoption.
+TSD’s goal is to provide in-person instruction throughout the school year safely.
+At present, all COVID-19 health emergencies have been lifted at the local, state, and federal levels.
+Should those emergency conditions be re-instated the following procedures and guidance provided by the Centers for Disease Control (CDC) and the Colorado Department of Public Health & Environment (CDPHE) for schools related to mask use, quarantine requirements, COVID testing, and vaccinations will be considered for re-adoption.

-TSD will continue to work with San Miguel County Public Health (SMCPH) to interpret these guidelines and evaluate the risk of transmission as we make decisions on school operation.
-The number of COVID-19 cases amongst students, teachers and staff and levels of community transmission will all help to inform the District’s decision making.
+TSD will continue to work with San Miguel County Public Health (SMCPH) to interpret these guidelines and evaluate the risk of transmission as we make decisions on school operations.
+The number of COVID-19 cases among students, teachers, and staff and levels of community transmission will all help to inform the District’s decision-making.
 Because local conditions and relevant guidance continue to be dynamic, all of these plans are subject to change.

 TSD will follow all County, State, and Federal public health orders for indoor mask requirements.
 At present, all health orders requiring indoor mask use at school and on buses for individuals two years of age and older have been lifted.
 In the event of a COVID-19 outbreak, TSD may reconsider the use of masks for students and staff: